bbcmicrobit/micropython/docs/microphone.rst

 .. py::module:: microbit

-This object lets you access the on-board microphone available on the **V2** micro:bit version.
+This object lets you access the built-in microphone available on the micro:bit **V2**.
 It can be used to respond to sound.
 The microphone input is located on the front of the board alongside a microphone activity LED, which is lit when the microphone is in use.